DDC¶

 implements.

-Architecture E — Coarse/fine NCO split (high decimation)
+Architecture E — Coarse/fine LO split (high decimation)¶

-For decimation > 38×, embedding the coarse NCO into the DPMFS filter taps and running only a fine correction NCO at the output rate becomes worthwhile.
+For decimation > 38×, embedding the coarse LO into the polyphase filter taps and running only a fine correction LO at the output rate becomes worthwhile.

 Break-even: D ≈ 38× decimation.